 The stunning views of Loch Pooltiel can be seen from every room in the house and on one side are Skye’s tallest sea cliffs with the outer Hebrides on the horizon.
 Eagle-eyed guests will spot whales, dolphins, seals and sea eagles all from the house and the absence of light pollution makes way for a mesmerising starry night sky.
 A highlight of Milovaig House are the Northern Lights that often make an appearance during the winter months.

 Upstairs is a double and twin room with more stunning views, ensuring a peaceful night with just the ocean as a soundtrack.
-The bathroom features a roll top bath and separate shower and is shared between the two bedrooms.
+The bathroom features a roll top bathtub and separate shower and is shared between the two bedrooms.

 A garden surrounds the house and opens up to the wild landscape around.
-The Swedish style wood burning hot tub, fire pit and decking is an amazing addition to this unique property.
+The Swedish-style wood burning hot tub, fire pit and decking is an amazing addition to this unique property.

 Milovaig House sits on working croft land, so expect the farmer to bring his sheep most days.

 Please note, Milovaig House does not allow dogs.

 Milovaig House is remote and we definitely recommend a car to get around, the nearest shop is 2 miles away and has the basics, otherwise the nearest supermarket is 31 miles away.